Climbing Style: crack, sport

 I would like to mention watch out for the deer on your way back.
 We drove back twice during twilight home and had as many as 12 very close deer/elk encounters on the road.
 I live in Colorado and am used to deer running on the roads, but this area was particularly more frequent.

 Psycho-Path 5.9The approach to the tower is easy to follow.
 There is a small parking lot and trail marked with frequent cairns.
 You see the tower from the road and during the entire ascending hike.
 It takes about 20 min to reach the base of the tower.
 As you are getting closer, you will first encounter the optional pitch Nameless Face 5.11-, or you can just scramble on a steep patch along the western side of the tower to its north side and 4th class to the start of the regular route.
-I would like to mention that this 4th classing is probably lower 5th class exposed climbing, and during the warmer months could be infested with rattlesnakes.
+I would like to mention that this 4th classing is probably lower 5th class exposed climbing per my opinion and it has some loose rocks on it.
+Also, during the warmer months could be infested with rattlesnakes.
 My partner nearly got bit by a rattlesnake when placing his hand inside a crack.
 It was during our first trip to Psycho Tower in early November.

 PITCH 1 (5.9, 75 feet) Scramble up to a big ledge on the northwest side of the tower and find a bolted anchor at the start of the climb.
 Face climb past two bolts, move right (airy step!) and continue up a corner and flake system, then trend up and right over ledges to a bolted belay.
 The corner system is protected with small trad gear (nuts and small cams).

 PITCH 2 (5.9, 50 feet) Step up and right, around a corner, then edge along the lip past several bolts.
 The traverse starts very easy, but eventually you end up right above the giant overhang of the tower.
+The traverse gets tougher, luckily it is well protected with closely spaced bolts.
+The last section goes straight up with not much feet.
 Don't take a fall here, you would end up hanging in free air.
-Lowering is not an option here.
-The exposure here is wild.
+Lowering is not an option here - you are very high and rope would not reach the ground.
+The exposure is wild.
 Crank up to a spacious belay ledge, and walk north about 20 feet to an anchor below the bolts of the final pitch.
 No trad gear needed on this pitch, generously bolted.

 PITCH 3 (5.9+, 50 feet) Face climb past several bolts (some stemming moves in a shallow corner), with a bulge crux that’s likely 5.10 if you’re shorter than 5’10”.
 Above the last bolt, easier climbing protected by a few mid-sized cams gains the top.